15 Master’s Degrees That Pay the Most in 2023

 Degrees That Pay the Most - 7

-Average Annual Income: $136,850
+Average Annual Income: $140,040

-Projected Job Openings: 24,600
+Projected Job Openings: 34,000

 Marketing Managers oversee product development and are responsible for selling the company’s products.
-They lead in expanding the company by planning, directing, developing pricing strategies that won’t compromise customer satisfaction, coordinating marketing policies and programs, managing budgets, and identifying new clients.
-MBA graduates are very common applicants for this job.
-There is a lot of potential and opportunity in this specific field.
+They lead in expanding the company by planning, directing, and developing pricing strategies that won’t compromise customer satisfaction, coordinating marketing policies and programs, managing budgets, and identifying new clients.

 Sales Manager